Why Film in Japan?

 Equipment & Technical Support

-Japan offers professional filming equipment and technical support matching international standards, with world-class studio facilities such as Toho Studios and Nikkatsu Studios.
+Japan offers pro filming gear and technical support that match global standards.
+You also get top studio facilities such as Toho Studios and Nikkatsu Studios.

 Camera Equipment